sqreen/go-agent/sdk/middleware/sqgin/README.md

 This package provides Sqreen's middleware function for Gin to monitor and protect requests Gin receives.
-Simply setup the middleware function to have your request monitored and protected by Sqreen.
+Simply setup the middleware function to have your requests monitored and protected by Sqreen.

 Usage: